kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE222: Digital Computers.md

   - write-through protocol updates main memory directly and cache
   - write-back protocol fetches the main memory block into the appropriate cache block, updates the cache block and sets the dirty bit
 - then dirty bit is used to decide whether to write-back data on eviction or replacement
-- if cache miss, write-allocate says fill chace with line and perform write, while no-write-allocate ignores filling cache and writes directly to main memory
+- if cache miss, write-allocate says fill cache with line and perform write, while no-write-allocate ignores filling cache and writes directly to main memory

 Mapping Functions determine the location in the cache for each memory address
 - **direct mapping** uses a fixed mapping mem block j => cache block (j mod 128)
+  - address is 3 parts; word (offset) selects specific word in a block
+  - block (index) determines location in cache
+  - tag ensure block found is correct
+- **fully-associative** allows a block from main memory to map to any location in the cache
+  - block field is empty, and consumed by the tag field

+*For final cache content questions, do the timeline table method*.

 ### Lab4: ISR
 1. generate Random delay 5-25s in R6
 2. display on LED